-If you’re looking for a quality company to conduct tenant-screening, VeriFirst is worth looking into.
+If you’re looking for a quality company to conduct tenant screening, VeriFirst is worth looking into.
 Not only do they show financial history, but they do identity checks, a search of the national criminal database, and even offer urinalysis drug screening locations for substance abuse.
 You can also verify employment, education, and professional license numbers.

-With the option of running a tenant reliability screening, which shows if the potential tenant has ever been evicted, and their rental history, you can feel safe knowing whether a person has both the job, income and is overall a good option for renting to, using RentForecase™.
+With the option of running a tenant reliability screening, which shows if the potential tenant has ever been evicted and their rental history, you can feel safe knowing whether a person has both the job, income, and overall is a good option for renting to, using RentForecase™.

 What we like about Verifirst is their free quotes and sample report options.
 This is nice because you know what you’re getting before you buy it.
 And what’s even better, you don’t have to purchase a specific amount of reports up-front, which is great if you’re not an employer of a big company or you aren’t renting out apartments.
-Unfortunately, if you want the free quote, you do have to enter all your contact information, website URL, and company name, reason for reports, number of checks, and type of screenings you want to do.
+Unfortunately, if you want the free quote, you have to enter all your contact information, website URL, company name, reason for reports, number of checks, and the type of screenings you want to do.

 Types of Background Checks

 As written above, a reference check is when someone (typically a landlord or employer) calls your friends and family to find out what kind of person you are.
 The person requesting your references usually sets the standard—a minimum of three references, cannot be family members.